M.A. in Communicative Disorders

 The Communicative Disorders Program at Cal State Fullerton also provides benefits through its relationship with the community.
 We are fortunate to be able to provide to our students a strong association with a large number of hospitals, schools, and clinics in the community These organizations are closely involved with the university in the education and training of students in communicative disorders.
 In addition, our program benefits from its association with national agencies that govern the field of communicative disorders.

-We are accredited by the Council of Academic Accreditation (CAA) in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association.
+We are accredited by the Council on Academic Accreditation (CAA) in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, MD 20850, Phone: (800) 498-2071.
 Each of these indicators of quality provides assurance that Cal State Fullerton can provide the education that students need to meet the complex demands of being a speech-language pathologist in the 21st century.

 Chair and Location

 For additional information on the graduate program, an application, or to check the status of an application, please contact the graduate advisor Ying Chiao Tsao.